gobs-code/MECT/README.md

 # BiEL

-This repo provides the code for our paper submitted to NeurIPS 2023: "BiEL: Bidirectional Entity Linking Based on Contrastive and Distillation"
+This repo provides the code for our paper submitted to IJCAI-2024: "MESS: Coarse-grained Modular Two-way Dialogue Entity Linking Framework"

 ## Setup